jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

   e  | 10 | 10 | 9
   f  | 10 | 10 | 2

 It is impossible to schedule this task-set on two processors with any partitioned scheme -- one of the tasks must move between processors during execution.
-This can be done with a
+This can be solved with a global scheme.

-(In both cases, the third task could be manually split in two, but doesn't count -- it would effectively give us a different task-set, so is sort of cheating; and as we've seen with cyclic executives, this kind of manual fiddling is untenable.)
+(In both cases, the third task could be manually split in two, but doesn't count -- it would effectively give us a different task-set, so is sort of cheating;
+and as we've seen with cyclic executives, this kind of manual fiddling is untenable.)

 ### TkC priority ordering